30 Apr The Rapidly Changing World of Professional Services

 Disruptions and major transformation are on the agenda

-These increasing customer expectations are driving the growth of the range of services available as most of the executives have widened the scope of their service offerings in the last year.
+These increasing customer expectations are driving the growth of a range of services available as many executives have widened the scope of their service offerings in recent years.

-The studies are bringing forth agile concepts and innovative business models as key success factors to surpass the competition.
-In fact, a number of stakeholders are expressing concern about having to fend off the competition from new companies in addition to that of larger leaders in the industry.
-We know that the sector is undergoing a lot of consolidation.
-Companies are being acquired and merged in record numbers and new companies backed by solid financing and offering a different business model are being launched at an astounding speed.
+Studies have brought forth agile concepts and innovative business models as key success factors to surpass the competition.
+This sector had been undergoing a considerable degree of consolidation in 2019 and that has only sped up in 2020.
+Companies are being acquired and merged in record numbers as new companies backed by solid financing and offering a different business model are being launched at a rapid pace.
 At the same time, new technologies are threatening to commoditize the high-ticket services which are the bread and butter of many stakeholders.
-Suffice to say that many executives whose business model no longer fits the changing market conditions are worried.

-The growing trend towards deregulation is also playing a ongoing role in some sectors, by freeing up the restrictions on almost all aspects of service provider property and on the way they offer their services.
-This opens up the market for innovative business models that were not possible in the past thanks to regulatory constraints.
+The growing trend towards deregulation is also playing a ongoing role in some sectors by freeing up restrictions on almost all aspects of service provider property.
+This opens up the market for innovative business models that were not possible in the past due to regulatory constraints.

-Furthermore, it is worth noting that many companies are still relying on their expertise as a key differentiation strategy.
+It is worth noting that many companies still rely on their expertise as a key differentiation strategy.
 Based on the current speed of technology innovation, which is not about to slow down, combined with the fact that specialists will most likely be working somewhere else within a few years, this strategy is suffering from a lack of long-term vision.

 To counter this issue, it seems obvious that having a focus on customer and employee loyalty is becoming a priority in order to stand apart from the competition.

 The war for resources